 The "Low Temp."
 LED: Will light up due to a lack of heating; the heating circuit is off or one or more heat sensors are open.
+If the main overheat sensor is open an "Overheat" LED will also be lit (see Fig. 2).
 This is most commonly due to corroded wire leads in the heat exchanger.
-It could also be caused by a temperature sensor failure, a sensor out of calibration or the 95DH Main Controller has failed.
+It could also be caused by a temperature sensor failure, a sensor out of calibration or the RVDH Main Controller has failed.